fdioDocs/vpp-docs/docs/overview/performance/ipv4routedforwardingthroughput.rst

-.. _ipv4routedforwarding:
+.. _ipv4routedforwardingthroughput:

 .. toctree::

-IPv4 Routed Forwarding Performance Tests
+IPv4 Routed-Forwarding Performance Tests
 ****************************************

 This is a live graph of the IPv4 Routed Forwarding Switching Performance Tests.